ninjadev/nin/README.md

 The frontend of this project is written in Angular and displays among other the layers that the demo consists of.

 ## How it works
-Make a folder in `nin` named `test-project`, along side and `dasBoot`.
+Make a folder in `nin` named `test-project`, alongside `dasBoot`.
 This is now your working directory.
-If you want to use a github repo as working directory, clone the repo down first, and rename the folder to `test-projecet`.
+If you want to use a github repo as working directory, clone the repo down first, and rename the folder to `test-project`.

 ## Setup

 You will need to have node and npm installed.

-Run `make setup` in the `frontend` folder and `make` in the `nin` folder.
+Run `make` in the `frontend` folder and `make` in the `nin` folder.

-*See the README in the frontend folder for more details.*
+You will also need to have bower installed, and run `bower install` in the frontend folder.

 ### Commands to try if it does not work: